-Athletes who have an Arm-impairment measure, which fits the class 3 or 4 profile in the Physical Assessment, do need to do all three test in Technical Assessment.
+Athletes who have an Arm-impairment measure which fits the class 1.0 in the Physical assessment AND do use a T-stick, do not need to do these tests.

 In these Tests term 'Volume of Action' will be used.
 The 'Volume of Action' of a Powerchair Hockey player is described as "the limit to which a player can move his stick blade voluntarily in any direction and with control return the stick blade to the stick-side of the powerchair.